Your Account Your Account

 - Service Interruptions

 Crews continue to respond to electric outages, water main breaks and other service-related issues.
-Due to reduced operations, Utilities may have a delayed response time in the event of service disruptions.
+Utilities may have a delayed response time in the event of service disruptions.
 However, be assured our crews are being mobilized, based on staffing and required PPE, to maintain service levels for our community.

 Check for known issues.
 If you do not see information about the outage or issue of concern, please report it: